CurtisGreen/FLYP-EC2-Repo/backend/README.md

 # FLYP-EC2-Repo
-Database for FLYP capstone project
+API and database for FLYP

 ### Setup: